 We strongly recommend you leave the pressure gauge hooked up during all test driving.
 It is very educational to observe the operating pressure reactions caused by the TV system.
 During the test driving we also recommend taking along the Allen wrench supplied in the TV Made EZ kit that fits the cap screw that holds the cam from moving.
-(Like the one shown within the red circles at left) We recommend you start with the cam in the lower position (far left picture).

-Perform a test drive while making mental notes of the shift timing and feel characteristics during light to medium throttle driving.
+(Like the one shown within the red circles at left) We recommend you start with the cam in the lower position (far left picture), Perform a test drive while making mental notes of the shift timing and feel characteristics during light to medium throttle driving.
 Stop, loosen the attachment bolt, rotate the cam clock wise to the upper position (near left picture), then perform another test drive and notice the difference in shift timing and feel during light to medium throttle driving with this different set up.
 We encourage you to freely experiment with the unlimited number of positions along the cam track until you find the one that gives you the best overall driving characteristics that match your driving style.
 Be sure to check for instantaneous pressure response with even slight cable movement after each adjustment.
 These adjustments can be done while the engine is running.
+Pressure Test Now that you have your TV Made Ez kit installed, you will need to perform a standard pressure test before you do a test drive.
+Once you have done the pressure test, you will need to call in your pressures to verify the set up is correct.
+If you do not have our transmission, we still encourage you to proceed to the pressure and drive testing so we can teach you what your pressure readings mean and verify that everything is in working order, or diagnose any problems that you may have.
+If you have one of our transmissions, you need to the pressure tests and call these figures in before you proceed with the test driving.
+How to setup your braided TV cable (Installing) Step 1 (Installing)

 Install the stainless steel braided cable adapter piece provided in the TV Made EZ kit.
 This adapter must be mounted on the back side of the base plate bracket as shown in the pictures above.
 Secure the adapter to the base plate bracket with the provided 6-32 stainless steel pan head screws and Allen wrench.
+Step 2 (Installing)

 Remove the first adjuster nut, the one indicated by the red arrow in the above left picture.
 Position the second adjuster nut on the threaded cable housing so the adapter plate will be in the middle of the threaded areas once it's installed into the adapter plate.
 Slide the cable adjuster housing through the hole in the adapter plate as shown in the pictures at upper right and below left.
+Step 3 (Adjusting)